Danjstr/donors_dw/README.md

 - Databases -

+-Analytics (Tableau) -

 - ETL - Contains a PDF with all ETL instructions.

-- Images - Contains a PDF with all ETL instructions.
+- Images - Contains a PDF with the network diagrams and PNG of the Data warhouse architecture.

-- Project Managment - Contains A high-Level project plan, Business Matrix, conceptual data model, Logical data model, Physical Data Model, Data Dictionary, and Basic use cases.
+- Project Management - Contains A high-Level project plan, Business Matrix, conceptual data model, Logical data model, Physical Data Model, Data Dictionary, and Basic use cases.

 - High-Level project plan - Contains an excel table with detailed descriptions of our weekly goals.
 As well as a waterfall project overview populated from that excel sheet.